 While you look to apply sophisticated models, you should not forget to collect the low-hanging fruits and see if you put in all your quantitative information, such as revenue data, to scale out your diagnostic capabilities.

 3. Decision-support Tools

 An important consideration for your decision-support tools is user acceptance.
 Decision-support tools should be easy to use and should not make processes more complicated.
-Instead, consider to add buttons that trigger actions directly from the user interface.
+Instead, consider adding buttons that trigger actions directly from the user interface.

 This content is part of the session “3 Essential Components to building a Data Strategy” that I delivered at Telekom Big Data Days 2016.
-Have a look on my upcoming sessions!
+Have a look at my upcoming sessions!